Gaultheria fragrantissima or Gaultheria procumbens

 Why we don’t recommend the use of wintergreen essential oil for those under the age of 12-14.

 Wintergreen essential oil (and birch due to similarity in chemistry) is a powerful essential oil.
 In herbal medicine, we would call this something akin to a low dose botanical.
 Meaning it has a toxicity for which highlights the need for it to be used for specific purposes and within a conscious (safe) framework. *This includes your own assessment of the individual you are applying it to.
 Wintergreen (and birch) essential oil is a potent analgesic and they readily absorb through the skin.
-It takes less then a If a child under 12-14 has acute pain, there are other essential oils that could easily replace wintergreen for this age group. (e.g. peppermint)
+If a child under 12-14 has acute pain, there are other essential oils that could easily replace wintergreen for this age group (e.g. peppermint, rosemary, and even lavender).

 Blending with Wintergreen Essential Oil